xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/sample-controller-class.md

 Let's break it down function by function:
 - `__init__` is called when we want to create the controller object.
 In the actual controller implementations, `...` will be replaced by the parameters that the controller takes.
 - `set_goal` is called to set the controller's goal.
-This needs to happen _before_ we call `get_value`, or things will start to break.
+Goal can be any number.
+Note that we need to call this function before we try to get a value from the controller, or things will start to break.
-- `get_value` will return the value that the controller thinks we should set the motors to, to achieve our goal.
+- `get_value` will return the value that the controller thinks we should set the motors to to achieve our goal. **All controllers will return a value from -1 to 1.**

-This will make more sense once you see the actual classes of controllers, but it's a good resource to refer to when you need it.
+For this to make more sense, let's look at some concrete examples of popular motor controllers.